Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: What video games do you like and think are good for your kids to play?

 This is a very interesting game that a lot of kids in the 80's played on their Apple computers in their classrooms.
 But for us older folks who only knew computers that filled up whole rooms, this game is very relaxing and builds knowledge.
-The game is set in the 1800's and you are family traveling the Oregon Trail.

 I found Ravenhearst to be very family friendly if you can get pass the part that there was a murder and just have fun with the story line.
 Anyone who enjoyed Nancy Drew Mysteries as a kid or is a mystery buff will love this game.